 We have no way of knowing if someone will ever make another Quaternion type of Angle.
-If they do and want to use those.
-Our library cannot magically support it unfortunately.
+And if someone happens to, and wants to use it in the game, our library cannot magically support it unfortunately.

 Idea 2

 That leaves us with one other option, which is the idea of modification.
 In Awperatives case I like to call this "Modulation".
 Since Awperative is already nearly unbiased you rarely need to remove specific old features.